viniyuji/machine-learning-data-app/README.md

 ## Machine Learning Data App
-This is a data app that classifies product search corpus's data with Open AI API, apply a Word2Vec model using the choosen column and plot a t-SNE representations of the most common words.
+A data app that uses Open AI API to classify product-search-corpus dataset, also apply a Word2Vec model on classified data and plot a t-SNE representations of the most common classifications.

 ## 🔒 Authentication
 To login in this app, use the following credentials: